JeschkeLab/DeerLab/docsrc/source/installation.rst

 If an error occurs during or after the installation, please consult `this section <./installation_failed.html>`_ for a possible solution.

-Upgrading to the latest version
+Upgrading to the latest release
 --------------------------------
 To upgrade an existing DeerLab installation to the latest released version, use the following command from a terminal::

 		python -m pip install --upgrade deerlab

 Installing specific versions
 -----------------------------